What are hay fever symptoms in dogs?

 OTC antihistamines

 Should you give your chihuahua antihistamines?
 The general advice is yes this is fine, and we have given low dose (a quarter of a tablet) of antihistamines to our dogs and it has been helpful.
 Obviously I am not medically trained so if you are not sure make sure you take the proper advice.
+But his is advice I’ve been given by a vet for Minnies seasonal allergies.

 Remove pollen quickly